Thursday, April 25, 2019

 Recognition of Graduates

-LeNaya Hezel, Director of the Veterans Office
+LeNaya Hezel, Director, Veterans Office

-Professor Ricardo Ortiz, Chair of the English Department
+Professor Ricardo Ortiz, Chair, Department of English

 2019 CELEBRATION PARTNERS

 - Georgetown University Law Center